River Cruises fleet

 River's embayment is one of USA's most fertile agricultural regions.
 Before the early 20th century, Mississippi was also the most important waterway serving both passenger travel and cargo trade.

 Best deals with several big-capacity boats (paddle wheelers) are offered by American Cruise Lines.
-Itineraries are grouped as Upper Mississippi (between St Louis Missouri and St Paul Minnesota), Middle Mississippi, and Lower Mississippi (between Memphis Tennessee and New Orleans Louisiana).
+Itineraries are grouped as Upper Mississippi (between St Louis Missouri and St Paul Minnesota), Middle Mississippi, and Lower Mississippi (between Memphis TN and NOLA-New Orleans).
 Music-, history-, food, and wine themed cruises are also available for booking seasonally.

 In addition to Mississippi River, voyages on its tributaries (the rivers Ohio, Tennessee, and Cumberland) are also operated.

 - The 8-day "Cumberland River Cruise" (Nashville to St Louis) visits Lake Barkley (Kentucky), Clarksville (Tennessee), Dover (Tennessee), Paducah (Kentucky), Cape Girardeau (Missouri), Chester (Illinois) and ends in St Louis (Missouri).

 - The 11-day "Ohio River Cruise" (St Louis to Pittsburgh) visits Cape Girardeau (Missouri), Paducah (Kentucky), Henderson (Kentucky), Louisville (Kentucky), Cincinnati (Ohio), Maysville (Kentucky), Marietta (Ohio) and ends in Pittsburgh (Pennsylvania).

 The following map shows all Mississippi river cruise ports along the itinerary from Minneapolis–St Paul to New Orleans.
 The route also includes several popular plantation houses in the Southern US.